Basket weaving: Northwestern

-Northwestern tribes use spruce root, cedar bark, and swampgrass.
-Ceremonial basketry hats are particularly valued by Northeast tribes and are worn today at potlatches.
+Northwestern peoples use spruce root, cedar bark, and swampgrass.
+Ceremonial basketry hats are particularly valued by Northwest peoples and are worn today at potlatches.
 Traditionally, women wove basketry hats, and men painted designs on them.
 Delores Churchill is a Haida from Alaska who began weaving in a time when Haida basketry was in decline, but she and others have ensured it will continue by teaching the next generation.